 "Then get rid of them!"
 Both palms hit the desktop, and he leaned over against it as if he were attempting push the desk out the door, and her with it.

 "I did, for years!
-Thousands of hours throughout all hours of the night, I manipulated equations that haven't even been equated yet, and all that time I pushed papers to try to get someone, anyone to lend me a fresh set of eyes.
+Thousands of hours, nights without sleep, I manipulated equations that haven't even been equated yet, and all that time I pushed papers to try to get someone, anyone to lend me a fresh set of eyes.
 It was rejected out of hand.
 Brian Greene himself said that I missed my true calling as a pulp sci-fi writer, or a cult leader.
 There is no experimental data that says it has to be this way, except it makes sense.
 Unless Cthulhu pops out of a portal and announces his run for the presidency, no one will believe me."

 "And do you want to know why?"
-Her words came at Nicolas in short bursts.
+Her words flew in short bursts.
 "It was pseudo-science at best.
 It was all those flashy things that people dream about.
 It was everything you railed against an hour ago.
-You manipulated physics on some personal crusade that not even I understand, without establishing your name on anything else, and you were turned into a pariah.
+You manipulated physics on some personal crusade that no one understands, without establishing your name on anything else, and you were turned into a pariah.
 This isn't MIT, or Stanford.
-This is a state school and you are not even tenured.
+This is a state school.
 You are here to teach, and God forbid, perhaps even contribute some research.
 Got it?"

 "Arrugh…This is HORSE S..."

-"There has to be more…" He turned away, and for lack of something better, watched a student passerby on the side path under his window.
+"There has to be more…" He turned away, and for lack of something better, watched a student walking the side path under his window.

 "You have to go with the numbers, and so do I. String theory is where the grants are, and we do what we can for science here.
 Get on board.
 You have a brilliant mind, stop fighting the current."